Harry DeWolf-class offshore patrol vessel: Design

-In 2008, a contract was awarded to BMT Fleet Technology and STX Canada Marine to assist in developing technical specifications and a design for the project.
+In May 2008, a contract was awarded to BMT Fleet Technology and Aker Yards Marine (renamed STX Canada Marine few months later; today Vard Marine) to assist in developing technical specifications and a design for the project.
 The technical specifications were to be used to draft a request for proposals.
-The government later awarded a design contract to BMT Fleet Technology and STX Canada Marine to develop the design of the vessel for issue to the selected NSPS proponent.
+The government later awarded a design contract to the same companies to develop the design of the vessel for issue to the selected NSPS proponent.

-The ships are built in three large mega blocks: centre, aft and bow.
-Each mega block consists of 62 smaller building blocks.
+The ships are built in three large megablocks: centre, aft and bow.
+The megablocks combined consist of 62 smaller building blocks.
 The first steel was cut on Harry DeWolf in September 2015.